What Credit Score Do You Need to Buy a House? (2026)

 Pull your credit report, check for errors, pay down revolving balances, and shop at least three lenders.
 The higher your score at application time, the less the house ultimately costs you.

-Once your credit is in shape, our [complete step-by-step guide to buying a house](/articles/how-to-buy-a-house) walks you through every stage of the process — from pre-approval to closing day.
+Our [complete step-by-step guide to buying a house](/articles/how-to-buy-a-house) walks you through every stage of the process — from pre-approval to closing day.

 At Opendoor, we believe every buyer should have the information they need to approach homeownership with confidence — wherever you are in your credit journey.